kjolley/BIGSdb_documentation/administration.rst

   records.
 * modify_profiles - allowed to add or modify scheme profiles (only used in a sequence definitions database).
+* import_site_users - allowed to import site users in to the database.
+* modify_site_users - allowed to modify site user details (you may not want to this!
+The user account can be used by multiple databases on the site and any changes to user details will be seen throughout the site).

 Permissions can be set by clicking the '?' button next to 'curator permissions' on the curator's interface: